civictechdc/civictechdc-website/projects.md

 layout: hero-image
 title: Projects
 hero-title: Current and past projects
-hero-subtitle: See the current and a selection of past projects that Civic Tech DC works on.
+hero-subtitle: See current and a selection of past projects that Civic Tech DC works on.
 Join us at an event to get involved.
-hero-image: /assets/images/hero-image-homepage.jpg
+hero-image: /assets/images/hero-image-projects.jpg
 ---

 ## Current projects

 The list of projects we’re working on is always changing!
 Here are a few of our current projects:

 {% include components/project-cards.html is_active=true %}

 ## Past projects

-Civic Tech DC has had many dozens of projects in its time since 2012.
+Civic Tech DC has had many dozens of projects since it was founded in 2012.
 Below are a selection of projects.
-Nearly all of its projects before we began cataloguing them in 2022 are not included here.
+Very few of its projects before we began cataloguing them in 2022 are included here.

 {% include components/project-cards.html is_active=false %}